clem0316/clem0316/README.md

 <br/>

-=> I suggest you to discover my old life through this project : the creation of a siteweb for a sound designer artist.
+:triangular_flag_on_post: => I suggest you to discover my old life through this project : the creation of a siteweb for a sound designer artist.
 [Repository : https://github.com/clem0316/mon_Portfolio].
 And see the result here : https://mon-portfolio-pi.vercel.app/

 <br/>

-=> You can also discover my Work in progress "Montage Son".
+:triangular_flag_on_post: => You can also discover my Work in progress "Montage Son".
 Here >> https://github.com/clem0316/Projet_MontageSon

 The purpose of this project is to share some sound experience about creating Sound design for features.